Name: mums, chrysanthemums, florist's chrysanthemums (Chrysanthemum sp., C. x grandiflorum cvs. and C. morifolium cvs.).

 Climate: warm temperate, sheltered areas of cool temperate, milder sub-tropical areas.
 All zones as potted indoor plants.

-Soil: regular garden soil—avoid clay or sandy soil.
+Soil: moist, well-draining soil—avoid clay or sandy soil.
 Premium potting mix if growing in containers.

 Position: full sun, but will benefit from protection from hot afternoon sun.
 Wind protection preferred.

 Feeding: annual controlled-release fertiliser; supplement with organic fortified liquid feeding.

 Watering: only moderate requirements once established in the garden.
 In pots, water well when near dry.

 The chrysanthemum produces a gorgeous, long-lasting cut flower that's seen for sale just about everywhere around Mother's Day.
 But did you know that they can also make excellent garden and potted plants?
 They are quite easy-care, and are reliable bloomers, even for gardening beginners and black-thumbs.

 Known primarily for its amazing flowers, the chrysanthemum looks spectacular in bloom.
 As a garden or potted plant it is rarely taller than 50cm, and is often wider than it is tall, often forming a dome or bun shape.
 Having been heavily hybridised, there is great variation in the flowers, from classic, flat, daisy-like blooms to almost globe-shaped flowers.